Lotus 1-2-3: File formats

-Lotus 1-2-3 file formats use various filename extensions including 123, wks, wk1, wk2, wk3, wk4, some of these may open in the desktop applications of Collabora Online, LibreOffice and Apache OpenOffice, these can then be saved into the OpenDocument format or other file formats.
+Lotus 1-2-3 file formats use various filename extensions including 123, wks, wk1, wk2, wk3, wk4, some of these may open in modern desktop office suites like Collabora Online and LibreOffice, these can then be saved into the OpenDocument Format or other file formats.

 Reception

 After previewing 1-2-3 on the IBM PC in 1982, BYTE called it "modestly revolutionary" for elegantly combining spreadsheet, database, and graphing functions.
 It praised the application's speed and ease of use, stating that with the built-in help screens and tutorial, "1-2-3 is one of the few pieces of software that can literally be used by anybody.
 You can buy 1-2-3 and [an IBM PC] and be running the two together the same day".
 PC Magazine in 1983 called 1-2-3 "a powerful and impressive program ... as a spreadsheet, it's excellent", and attributed its very fast performance to being written in assembly language.
 Compute! said in 1991 that "you will hardly recognize" release 3.1 for DOS's WYSIWYG appearance.
 Favorably citing the new interface, 3-D functionality, and ability to use both extended and expanded memory, the magazine said that the software's price 25% higher than that of other spreadsheets "buys features not offered by the competition".
 While noting that Excel and Quattro Pro would likely respond, Compute! concluded that its new features "entitle Lotus to wear the winner's crown".